Please contact the Docent Program Manager to add your name to our application waitlist.

 Docents teach in the galleries.
 They conduct tours of both the Museum's permanent collections and special exhibitions.
 Tours are both prearranged through the Education Division and drop-in public tours.
 Tours serve audiences of all ages and interests.

-The Museum provides an intensive 18-month training program for persons selected to become docents.
-This program is historically one day a week for 18 months excluding summers.
-People interested in applying for a docent training class must be willing to commit to at least two years of active tour-giving beyond the docent training program.
-Click on the “New Docent Application” link to access the application for the program.
+The Museum provides an intensive 12-month training program for persons selected to become docents.
+People interested in applying for a docent training class must be willing to commit to at least two years of active tour-giving (at least 24 tours a year) beyond the docent training program.

 Docent Continuing Education